etiennestefa/EsEDM/README.md

 Assembly Learning Platform

-Etienne's Emulated Didactic Machine is a didactic instrument to teach easily how our computers do work and most of all how we can make them work better!
+Etienne's Emulated Didactic Machine is a didactic instrument to easily teach how processors do work and most of all how we can make them work better!

-Read more to understand why!
+Read more to understand why, Come Inside EsEDM!

 # EsEDM ISA